 Another potentially penalising aspect is that the press release isn’t newsworthy enough.
 Any press release published these days should be unique enough to catch the eye of reporters and the public.
 If your clothing business is announcing a new pair of pants made from recycled bottles, what makes it different from the dozens of others already doing it?

-For the record, as with guest blogging, press releases are still an acceptable way to generate backlinks.
+For the record, as with guest blogging, press releases are still acceptable ways to generate backlinks.
 However, don’t expect them to attract as many new customers as other marketing methods.
 Instead, it boils down to the press release’s original purpose: establishing authority in a specific industry.